Validate

 Summarize, traverse, analyze, and extract trusted focus-node context from ODPG relationships, ODPC objects, and ODPV terms.

-The SDK includes Model Context Protocol support so agent hosts can operate on Open Data Products files through safe tools, structured resources, standards-aware context, graph relationships, and LLM-assisted generation.
+The SDK includes Model Context Protocol support so agent hosts can operate on Open Data Products files and OKF context bundles through safe tools, structured resources, standards-aware context, graph relationships, and LLM-assisted generation.

 open-data-products manifest --json for hosts that understand ARWS-style tool discovery.